Uplift Universe: Uplift as a positive concept

-Brin himself has noted that other authors, such as Wells, have covered the idea of uplifting animals, but in these examples the uplift was a Frankenstein-like negative concept, with the animals becoming monsters, portraying the dark side of uplift and the dangers of scientists playing god.
+Brin himself has noted that in previous examples of uplift, the process was a Frankenstein-like negative concept, with the animals becoming tools or slaves, or in the case of the Planet of the Apes, villains.
 In Brin's works, the same concept is used positively to bring humans closer to animals, which he sees as an endgame.

-Other writers have commented on this aspect of Brin, differentiating him from other writers because of this, in comparison to how it is portrayed to most other fiction.
-Most other writers treat the uplifted animals badly in their various scenarios.
-The uplifted animals are used as tools or slaves, or in the case of the Planet of the Apes, as villains.
 Brin's take on the concept is more positive, with the "human patrons and their chimp and dolphin clients work together in a joyous partnership", and that it is almost the human's duty to uplift lesser creatures to an equal footing with their patrons.

 Ecology

 Ecology and stewardship of genetic diversity are major themes in the Uplift books.
 In this Universe, the protection of ecology is given a lot of importance by the various alien races, and those races found to be ecologically destructive are seen as criminals by the various other races in the books, and punished for their crimes.